 • The certificate is provided in a passbook via an exclusive e-mode.

 7. Debt Mutual Funds

-Though these Funds do not have a fixed return, but offer a return equal to 4% to 6% of the invested amount.
+Though these Funds do not have a fixed return but offer a return equal to 4% to 6% of the invested amount.
 So as per your risk appetite, you can choose PSU, liquid funds, banking funds, etc in Pandemic time.
-If held for more than 3 years, you can even enjoy indexation benefit with 20% taxation rate.
+If held for more than 3 years, you can even enjoy indexation benefit with a 20% taxation rate.
 Then the taxation is aper the existing slab rate.
 One of the industries to look for is Pharmaceutical and healthcare.